joseeden/All-Things-Docker-and-Kubernetes/README.md

 ### Sign-up for a Github Account (optional)

-This is not required for running containers but since we will be implementing CICD in some of the labs, we will need to have this setup.
-Github is a free to use code reopsitory and easy to start with.
+Since we will be implementing CICD in some of the labs, we will need to set this up.
+Github is a free to use code reopsitory.

 To sign up for a Github account, click [here](https://github.com/signup).